Housing and Innovation in Revit (HIR)

 • The person responsible for completing the task (Resource names).

-The original and updated SLDP Schedules must be included in the Milestone Presentations.
+The original and updated SLDP Schedules must be included in the milestone presentations.

 Use the "Copy Picture" function to include the project plan in the presentations.
 Do not take a screenshot.